 - If you see someone sitting alone at lunch at school, go sit with them or invite them to sit with you and your friends

-- You’re not crazy for feeling a lot of emotions or feeling them intensely.
+- You’re not crazy about feeling a lot of emotions or feeling them intensely.
 You are my daughter, so I expect this.

-- Sensitivity isn’t a weakness and don’t let anyone use that against you.
+- Sensitivity isn’t a weakness and do not let anyone use that against you.
 It’s a great quality – embrace it.